thetrueartist/MalWatch/README.md

 ## Acknowledgments

-Built for the security research community.
-Special thanks to malware researchers and incident responders who provided feedback and testing.
+Built for the security research community after I couldn't find an alternative :p